nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

 Imagine a poorly-written C library where you need to call `SomeLib_create` to get the object, then a series of `SomeLib_setup` calls before any other function can be used, then if you want to call `SomeLib_go` you have to first call `SomeLib_prepare` or else it segfaults.
-You could track these states in perl variables in a hashref, but it would just be easier if they were all present in a local C struct of your creation.
+You could track these states in Perl variables in a hash ref, but it would just be easier if they were all present in a local C struct of your creation.

 So, rather than attaching a pointer to the library struct with magic, you can attach your own allocated struct, and your struct can have a pointer to all the library details.
-For extra convenience, your struct can also have a pointer to the perl object which it is attached to, which lets you access that object from other methods you write which won't have access to the perl stack.
+For extra convenience, your struct can also have a pointer to the Perl object which it is attached to, which lets you access that object from other methods you write which won't have access to the Perl stack.

 ```
 struct YourProject_objinfo {